feddieminas/project_data_visual/README.md

 ## Testing

-- Used Jasmine to test :
+- Used Jasmine framework to test :
   - My DateTime column parsed from csv is read as string and methods concerning string types are functioning to produce my object Date type.
   - The array country outer function to display the main hub's neighbouring countries has all the objectContaining.
   - A custom reduce inner function (third graph daily price composite chart) calculation of a country's daily average number conforms to its data title on the chart.

-- Used Chrome Dev tools :
-  - libraries that are hooked
-  - array information printed to visually see my data if applied correctly
-    - Cross check all data transform per day and hour correctly with [ote-cr.cz](https://www.ote-cr.cz/en/short-term-markets/electricity/market-coupling)
-  - graphs render correctly and renderlet trigger events are applied accordingly
-  - responsive design

 ----